CardKit/cardkit/README.md

 ### Token

 Token cards represent physical IoT hardware.
-Token card implementations, based on the `ExecutableTokenCard` class in `CardKit Runtime`, are designed to communicate with IoT hardware to perform the requisite actions as specified by the CardKit program.
+Token card implementations, based on the `ExecutableTokenCard` class in CardKit Runtime, are designed to communicate with IoT hardware to perform the requisite actions as specified by the CardKit program.
 For example, a `Drone` token implementation may be created to control a drone.
 It is the responsibility for the Token card's implementation to perform any actual communication with the drone (or other IoT hardware).

 Tokens adhere to the `Consumable` protocol to specify whether their use is consumed by an `ActionCard`.
 If a token is consumed, its use by one `ActionCard` prevents its use by another `ActionCard` (e.g. a camera that can only respond to one command at a time).
 Tokens that are not consumed may be bound to multiple `ActionCard`s in the same hand.
 Token consumability applies only within the current Hand; a Token that was consumed in a previous hand may be used by a new `ActionCard` in the current hand.